 • Prepare for Disaster – Pregnant Women - Spanish

 For more than 75 years, moms and babies have benefited from March of Dimes research, education, vaccines, and breakthroughs.
 Find out how you can help raise funds to prevent premature birth and birth defects by walking in March for Babies at marchforbabies.org.
-Find us on Facebook and follow us on Twitter.
+Follow us on Facebook, Instagram, and Twitter.

 Rochelle Darman, State Director of Marketing and Communications, 754-300-2610